-For students taking AP/IB exams—ACT on April 12; SAT Subject Tests on May 3; and SAT on June 7.
+For students taking AP/IB exams—ACT in April ; SAT Subject Tests in May; and SAT in June.

-For those not taking AP/IB tests—SAT on May 3; SAT Subject Tests on June 7 (if needed); and ACT on June 14.
+For those not taking AP/IB tests—SAT in May; SAT Subject Tests in June (if needed); and ACT in June 14.

 Registration deadlines are about one month before the test.